 St. Maria Goretti High School grew from St. Mary’s High School, which was established in 1933 and located in downtown Hagerstown.
 In the early 1950s, the school, then consisting of faculty, staff and 118 students was moved to its current location.
 Ground was broken for the new facility on August 1, 1954.
 The school opened in August of the following year under a new name – St. Maria Goretti High School.
 From the beginning, a majority of the administration and faculty came from the School Sisters of Notre Dame; a tradition that continued until the early 1970’s when more lay persons joined the staff.
 The school is grateful for the lasting impact that these sisters had on the intellectual and spiritual growth of our students over the years.

 During 1965, a building known as the gymnatorium was completed to be used for physical education, sporting events, assemblies, and school plays.
 Today this building is known as the Gael Center and is the hub of school activity.
 Through the years, additions and revisions were made to the original buildings to meet increasing enrollment.
 In 1995, renovations were made which increased the number of classrooms and offices in the main school building.
-In 1997, the former convent on campus was renovated to house a library, adoration chapel, and computer lab as well as offices and classrooms.
-This building is known today as the Patti Schetrompf Media Library Center (MLC).
+In 1997, the former convent on campus was renovated to house a library, adoration chapel, and computer lab and now holds administrative offices.